Pentagon slams 'unhelpful' Shi'ite code name for Ramadi offensive

 The regular Iraqi military's failure to hold Ramadi has forced the government to send Iran-backed Shi'ite paramilitaries to help retake the city.

-The Shi'ite militiamen, supported by a smaller cadre of government troops, advanced on Tuesday to within a few kilometres of a university on Ramadi's southwestern edge.
+The Shi'ite militiamen, supported by a smaller cadre of government troops, advanced on Tuesday to within a few kilometers of a university on Ramadi's southwestern edge.

 Warren described these as "shaping operations" ahead of a proper offensive.